 Current status / Research efforts

-The range of this butterfly species officially expanded beyond American Camp, in May of 2019, when a lone female arrived and laid 18 eggs at the County Land Bank’s Frazer Homestead Preserve.
-This preserve hosts one of the San Juan Preservation Trust’s IMB habitat patches, in which the female was found.
-SJPT staff and volunteers built three of these habitat patches and have been cultivating them since 2015.
-Read more about this butterfly’s harrowing journey here.
+The range of this butterfly species officially expanded beyond American Camp, in May of 2019, when a lone female arrived and laid 27 eggs in a Suitable Habitat Patch on Frazer Homestead Preserve, read more about this butterfly’s harrowing journey here.

 The SHPs are planted with native nectar and host plants that will benefit the butterfly (and other pollinators as well).
 These SHPs are experimental, though based on methodology from the (successful) American Camp design.
-All SHPs will be closely monitored in coming years in an effort to establish the best management practices for plant/butterfly production.
+All SHPs are closely monitored in an effort to establish the best management practices for plant/butterfly production.

 Photos taken in various SHPs— featuring Kathleen Foley Lewis, SJICC, and SJPT volunteer | Staff archive